top of page

 SOFTWARE

-After hearing numerous academics (and industrial peers) complain about the current state of software tools that are used in engineering laboratories, we started an extensive search for a better solution.
+After numerous discussions with academics (and industrial peers) about the current state of software tools that are used in engineering laboratories, we realized that a better solution was needed.
+We started an extensive search.

 We concluded our search with a Python-based, drag-and-drop diagram programing, open-source tool called pysimCoder.

-pysimCoder, created by Professor Roberto Bucher (thank you!), has been our absolute preferred tool for dynamic systems modeling, simulation, control, and auto generation of real-time control code.
+pysimCoder, created by Professor Roberto Bucher (Switzerland), has been our absolute preferred tool for dynamic systems modeling, simulation, control, and auto generation of real-time control code.
+It is our recommendation as a Simulink alternative.
+We also recommend the use of Python and the Python Control Systems Library as a MATLAB alternative.

-pysimCoder can also auto-generate real-time C code for multiple targets, including a PC, STM32-based boards, Raspberry Pi, and NuttX RTOS.
-Our DAQs are plug-and-play with pysimCoder using NuttX.
+It can also auto-generate real-time C code for multiple targets, including our DAQs, a computer, STM32-based boards, Raspberry Pi, and NuttX RTOS.
+Our DAQs are plug-and-play with pysimCoder using NuttX RTOS.
+We use this feature to deploy the C code to our EMB-DAQs.

 For more information about pysimCoder, Silicon Heaven, and NuttX, check out the following links: